tcolar/pubg_mobile/attachments.md

 ### M416

-Tested on M416 without any other attachments, 3 times per grip.
+Tested on the M416 without any other attachments, 3 tries per grip.

-Seems to me on an AR the vertical grip or the half grip are good options
+Seems to me that on an AR the vertical grip or the half grip are good options

 #### No Grip: